 Red beet borscht

-White borscht is very similar to Zurek, nevertheless, white borsch has a brighter taste.
-Often it is served with mashed potatoes, fried onion, and parsley leaves or dill on a separate plate.
+White borscht is very similar to Zurek but has a brighter taste.
+It is often served with mashed potatoes, fried onion, and parsley leaves or dill on a separate plate.

-The most well-known Polish second courses are bigos, goulash, breaded pork cutlet, cabbage roll, polish dumplings, noodles, etc. Noodles (they are also called as kluski or macaron) are also the must-try.
-You will be fascinated with the immense diversity of different recipes for this appetizing meal.
-You can prepare it quickly and effortlessly for a birthday party or some family celebration.
+The most well-known Polish second courses are bigos, goulash, breaded pork cutlet, cabbage roll, polish dumplings, and noodles.
+Kluski is a general polish word for certain dumplings and noodles.
+They are a must-try.
+You will be fascinated with all the possibilities kluski can be served.
+You can prepare them quickly and effortlessly for a birthday party or some family celebration.

-The Polish people seem to have the super wide range of desserts that enumerate cakes, cookies, and candies that have really divine taste.
-For example, Ptasie Mleczko (literally, it can be translated as “bird’s milk”) is a chocolate-covered candy with milk mousse inside of it.
-As a rule, the mousse contains fruits, chocolate or vanilla.
+The Polish people have a wide range of desserts that includes divinely tasting cakes, cookies, and candies.
+For example, Ptasie Mleczko (literally translates as “bird’s milk”) is a chocolate-covered candy with milk mousse inside of it.
+Usually the mousse contains fruits, chocolate or vanilla.

 Another popular dessert is Piernik (gingerbread cookie).
-Usually, it is filled with fruit jam and covered with chocolate.
+Often it is filled with fruit jam and covered with chocolate.
 Piernik is known not only in Poland, but also in the countries like Germany, Russia, and the Netherlands.
-If to trace the history of Piernik, it must be marked that these cookies became famous in the eighteenth century.
-The interesting fact is that they were the so-called symbols of a high social status in those times as the price for Piernik was really expensive.
+Piernik first became popular in the eighteenth century.
+Interestingly, they were the symbols of a high social status in those times as the price for Piernik was really expensive.